INTENS-FI/intens/simulink/README.md

 Scopes seem to get harmlessly ignored, probably other widgets as well.

-For each parameter that should be visible in the FMU, create a model workspace variable with value `Simulink.Parameter(`x`)` where x is the default value.
+For each parameter that should be visible in the FMU, open the model explorer and create a new parameter in the model workspace (not base workspace).
 Set its storage class to `ExportedGlobal`.
 It should show up in the interface report when you build and end up in the FMU with the name of the variable.